qinglian1105/playwright_multitasking_demo_01/README.md

 __3. Results__ <br>

-As you can see in the folder of this project, four methods, multithreading, multiprocessing, asynchronous and synchronous, for web scraping, are written into four different files.
+As you can see in the folder of this project, four methods, including multithreading, multiprocessing, asynchronous and synchronous, for web scraping are written into different files.
 (Please refer to "./\*.py" ) <br>
 The content of html will be pared, processed, and then saved into a JSON file.
 (Please refer to "./outputs/\*.json" ) <br>
 The time spent by the four methods is compared as follows.<br><br>